markykchua/markykchua.github.io/content/posts/are-we-there-yet.md

 +++
-title = 'Are We There Yet'
-date = 2024-04-21T23:02:48-04:00
-draft = true
+title = 'Are We There Yet - Some random thoughts on AI' date = 2024-04-21T23:02:48-04:00 draft = true
 +++